lxg073000/troll_v2/README.md

 - Create Projects by assigning a name, details, category, and collaborators
   - Renders collaborators from realtime list of all users in database
   - Include server side form error handling for required field
+- Read Projects from firestore database and display in list form
+  - Details page for each project id